 But as this is all becoming clear, what I dont like is Ken’s willingness to lie to the population and to back an ruinous 50% tax rate for high income.
 There should be no such hike, it is neither just nor is it helpful.
 It is a very bad tax.
 Much better ways of taxing high income and wealth via property tax hikes, inheritance tax hikes, stopping private school fee rebates, higher VAT on luxury goods made outside the UK…..etc etc…there are lots of ways…this way hits everyone and is a stain on the liberal socialist heritage of Brown and Blair.

 I for one don’t agree with the last paragraph of “Freehead’s” comment, quoted above.
-Progressive rates of income tax are among the best ways of ensuring that those who can afford to pay more tax do so; and there are serious problems about taxing property as such as if it was income.
+Progressive rates of income tax are among the best ways of ensuring that those who can afford to pay more tax do so (here the digits on PAN card coming into play); and there are serious problems about taxing property as such as if it was income.
 Discrimination in VAT rates against goods made outside the UK, recommended by Freehead, would be protectionist and presumably in breach of numerous highly necessary EU and World Trade Organisation rules.
 But the rest of Freehead’s comment is spot on, and needs constant repetition before the mindless hysteria over reducing debt washes away all hope of an early recovery in a murderous tsunami.